cfe-lab/MiCall/docs/steps.md

 ---
 title: Steps and their input / output files
-subtitle: Where the data goes
+description: Where the data goes
 ---

 * `micall_basespace.summarize_run`: extract phiX error rates from MiSeq data.